JohnPapagiannakos/merkletree/README.md

 ## A short example
 Assume 8 data blocks, denoted as B(i) for i=1...8.
-Each block is hashed by a hashing function, denoted as H(·) (in this code we use SHA256 hash algorithm) and stored as a leaf node in a binary tree as shown below.
+Each block is hashed by a hashing function, denoted as H(·) (in this code we use SHA256 hash algorithm), and is stored as a leaf node in a binary tree as shown below.
 Then, each hash of the left (L) and the right (R) child is concatenated (denoted here as {L,R}) and rehashed.
 This value is stored in their respective parent node.
 This procedure is repeated until we reach the root node.